A double scale fast algorithm for the transient evolution of a resonant tunneling diode: Results

 \subsection{Computation of resonances}

-In this section we give the numerical values of the resonance of lower energy obtained using the algorithm presented in section \ref{sec_calres} for different biases $B_I$.
-The potential $Q$ is equal to $U_I+V_I$ where $U_I$ is the external potential and $V_I$ the solution to the Schr\"odinger-Poisson system \eqref{eqPot}\eqref{denStat}\eqref{VpGe} corresponding to $B_I$.
-The number of iterations before convergence $N_{cv}$ denotes the iteration $n$ such that $||M({\bf z}^n){\bf u}^n||_2<10^{-15}$.
+In this section, we give the numerical values of the resonance of lower energy obtained using the algorithm presented in section \ref{sec_calres} for different biases $B_I$.
+The potential $Q$ is equal to $U_I+V_I$ where $U_I$ is the external potential corresponding to $B_I$ and $V_I$ the corresponding solution to the Schr\"odinger-Poisson system \eqref{VpGe}\eqref{eqPotst}\eqref{denStat} given by the Direct Resolution, with $P=3750$, as described in section \ref{secComp}.
 We obtain the following results: